vkinnune/roger-skyline-1/README.md

 `nano /etc/hostname`

-And then edit your `/etc/hosts` file:
+And then edit your `/etc/hosts` file like this:
 ```
 127.0.0.1   localhost
 ::1         localhost
-127.0.1.1   desktop.localdomain desktop
+127.0.1.1   hostname.localdomain hostname
 ```